keltia/dmarc-cat/README.md

 ## Summary

 `dmarc-cat` is a small command-line utility to analyze and display in a usable manner the content of the DMARC XML reports sent by the various email providers around the globe.
+Should work properly on UNIX (FreeBSD, Linux, etc.) and now Windows systems.

 ## Installation